-2 ONS mid-year population estimates, 2010.
+&lt;sup>2 ONS mid-year population estimates, 2010.

-3 ONS Ward population estimates, 2007
+&lt;sup>3 ONS Ward population estimates, 2007

-4 ONS Ward population estimates, 2007
+&lt;sup>4 ONS Ward population estimates, 2007

 The key borough wide statistics from the most recent settlement audit have been set out below to give an indication of the current situation in the borough.
-There are 24,482 households5 in the borough, which is made up of a total population of 57,800.
+There are 24,482 households in the borough, which is made up of a total population of 57,800.
 Of the working age population, over half commute out of the borough each day to work, with the majority travelling by car.
 78.9% of those of driving age own a car, which is a clear sign of a wealthy population.
-However, for those who don't own a car, the borough boasts 4 railway stations and has frequent and reliable bus services, even to the remote areas.
+However, for those who don't own a car, the borough boasts 4 railway stations and has frequent and reliable bus services, although some of the more remote areas of the borough would benefit from improved public transport provision.